How to Resolve Windows Update Problems in 5 Easy Steps

 First, navigate to Microsoft’s Get Windows 10 page and click the Download tool now button.
 Save the file to your system and then open it.
 Accept the license terms.
 Then select Upgrade this PC now and click Next.
 Continue to progress through the prompts until you get to the Ready to install page.
 By default, your personal files and apps should be kept, but click Change what to keep if you want to be sure.
 When ready, click Install.

-Your system will then restart and you’ll find yourself running the latest version of Windows, complete with all your personal data and the latest features of the operating system.
+Your system will then restart and you’ll find yourself running the latest version of the operating system, complete with all your personal data and the latest and greatest features of Windows .

 The Road to Smooth Updates